 JOHNSON – The challenge with native land claims, UNDRIP and conservatism

 LET’S TAKE A PEEK at the unresolved matter of the parts of Canada that have never been ceded by treaties or modern land agreements.
-Note in the map above that shows all historical and modern treaties … note the yellow parts, which have never been rectified by treaty, and how B.C. lags behind almost in its whole.
+Note in the map above that shows all historical and modern treaties … note the grey parts, which have never been rectified by treaty, and how B.C. lags behind almost in its whole.

 By the way, the following does not opine on the existence of children’s graves near residential schools, or the appropriateness of historic or modern treaty situations in B.C. or across the country or lack thereof, or the propriety of any claims by any subset of Canadian culture; indigenous, immigrant or immigrant descendance, regarding land use or ownership.